NWNX/nwnx4/README.md

-[ ] nwnx_gui should be ported to use latest Qt version [ ] xp_ruby: I could not find any up-to-date prebuilt Ruby C library to link against
+[ ] nwnx_gui should be ported to use latest Qt version [ ] xp_ruby: I could not find any up-to-date prebuilt Ruby C library to link against [ ] xp_chat does not work (error triggered when a player enters the server).
+This plugin is probably useless since you can set a custom OnChat script in the module properties.